Welcome to Reception

 Home Learning Projects

+You have two home learning projects (the links are below).
 Each week focuses on a different topic.
 Simply click on the links below to see what activities you can choose to do throughout the week

-Home learning - Maths
+Home learning activities - Maths

-Daily Live Lessons
+Daily Video Lessons

 If you like interactive lessons, use the Oak National Academy webisite for daily lessons for English, Maths and Foundation subjects